Willington Cathedral Pickle

 Provenance: Rick Ciralli Collection

 Many of the early American pickle bottles and jars of this style were made starting in the 1840s and up to the turn of the century and were used as a way to preserve food for out-of-season use and for long journeys, especially by sea or across the country by wagon.
-We know this because many of these types of bottles have been found at Civil War dumps, old forts and at shipwrecks which adds to their allure.
+We know this because many of these types of bottles have been found at Civil War dumps, old forts, and shipwrecks which adds to their allure.

 Glassmakers developed these distinctly American Gothic-style bottles as a way of appealing to consumers.
 The bottles traditionally have high arched windows, intricate framing, and curvilinear details with a wide opening designed for retrieving its content with ease.
 These details mimicked architectural trends found in homes, churches, and other buildings and had ties to nature and religious iconography.

 Originally, this bottle would likely have included a cork stopper, perhaps sealed with wax and metal foil.
 One side of the bottle was usually left undecorated and flat, leaving an area that would have held a paper label advertising the bottle’s contents.
 As would be expected, the earlier examples have pontiled bases and exceptional character.
 Over time, “Cathedral” has overtaken “Gothic” as a more descriptive name for these bottles.

 The Museum of Connecticut Glass notes the following for the West Willington Glassworks (1814-1872).

 In 1814, a stock company was formed by John Turner, Ebenezer Root, and Frederick Rose, all presumably from Coventry, Connecticut, and Roderick Rose, Stephen Brigham Jr, Elisha Brogham, and Spafford Brigham, all of Mansfield, Connecticut.
 Abiel Johnson Jr. was also said to have been part of the organizing group which was clearly competing against the Pitkin Glassworks, The John Mathers Glassworks, and the Coventry glassworks.